 I was last in Nepal in 2006.
 Over a two-month period that autumn, I walked the Annapurna Circuit trail and spent three weeks in the Everest region on the Three Passes trek, which to my mind, is the #1 long-distance trek in the world.
 As 2016 approached, I was looking forward to a return visit and another great hike – but then the earthquakes of 2015 shook the country, so my plans were put on hold.
 Well, here we are three years later, and I am finally set to return.
 I fly to Kathmandu via Abu Dhabi in early April.

 But where to go?
 I wanted to walk new trails and honed in on the two following possibilities, one in the Annapurna region and the other just east of it, with Manaslu, the world’s eighth-highest mountain, as the focal point.

 - a walk across Namun La, up the Nar-Phu Valley, & a traverse of the Tilicho Lakes to Jomsom

 - the Manaslu Circuit with a side trip up the Tsum Valley

-I went so far as to get a copy of the Cicerone Trekking guide to the Manaslu Circuit by Siân Pritchard-Jones and Bob Gibbons and spent some time reading relevant threads at the Trip Advisor’s Nepal forum.
-I even posted a proposed itinerary and flexible dates at the Trekking Partners website.
-November was probably much too early to be looking for a partner for an April or May trip!
-All but one or two responses were from independent trekking guides looking for work!
+I went so far as to get a copy of the Cicerone Trekking Guide to Manaslu and The Tsum Valley by Siân Pritchard-Jones and Bob Gibbons and spent some time reading relevant threads at the Trip Advisor’s Nepal forum.
+I even registered on the Trekking Partners website and posted a proposed itinerary and flexible dates.
+However, November was probably much too early to be looking for a partner for an April or May trip!
+There were only one or two responses from independent trekking guides looking for work!

 See here for a copy of sections of the book in Google Books!